eightyfive/laravel-exodus/README.md

 By the time you are happy with your Schema, you must have launched in production, and then only you may create normal Laravel migration files for adding or removing column(s) in your tables.
 This is where the job of this package ends.

-TODO: Implement safety guard making sure `exodus` cannot be run if it detects more migrations files than in `migrations.lock`.
+TODO: Implement safety guard making sure `exodus` cannot be run if it detects more migrations files than in `exodus.lock`.